Credit card and payment processing industry overview

 The payment processing value chain

 The credit card processing value chain includes the companies that generate revenue directly off of a credit card transaction.
-Sometimes all the companies are known as payment processors as a general term, however, they each have very different roles.
+Sometimes the group of companies are known as payment processors as a general term, however, they each have very different roles.

 Payment processing industry overview and value chain by Clearly Payments

-It is important to note that there are some missing companies that play a vital part in the value chain, such as credit card terminal manufacturers.
+It is important to note that there are some missing companies or value-added services that play a vital part in the value chain, such as credit card terminal manufacturers or fraud prevention systems.
 They are not included in the value chain because they do not directly generate revenue from a credit card transaction.
-They generate revenue of the sale of hardware.
+They generate revenue of the sale of hardware and software.

 Issuing bank (or credit card issuer)

-The credit card issuers (or issuing banks) are the players (banks or credit unions) that people get their credit cards from.
+The credit card issuers (or issuing banks) are the companies (banks or credit unions) that people get their credit cards from.
 Chase and Citi are a couple of the largest in the USA while TD and RBC are the largest in Canada.
-The issuing bank decides things like the interest rate that cardholders pay, the limit, foreign fees, etc.
+The issuing bank decides things like the interest rate that cardholders pay, the limit, foreign fees, etc. Read our full article on what is an issuing bank.

 Card brand (or credit card network or card association)

-A card brand (or card network or card association) are the players that sets interchange rates and govern the rules of the program.
-That’s Visa, MasterCard, Diners, Discover, etc.
+A card brand (or credit card network or card association) are the players that sets interchange rates and govern the rules of the program.
+That’s Visa, MasterCard, Diners, Discover, etc. Read our full article on what is a credit card network.

 Acquirer (or payment processor or underwriter)